Emergency Gear for Earthquake Preparedness: Complete Buying Guides

 Injuries during and after earthquakes range from minor cuts and bruises to serious trauma.
 A well-stocked first aid kit enables you to treat common injuries when professional medical help may be delayed or unavailable.
 The best kits include supplies for wound care, medications, and emergency treatment.

-Best First Aid Kits for Emergencies reviews kit options and essential supplies to add.
+First Aid Kits for Emergencies covers kit options and essential supplies to add.

 Earthquake-Specific Safety Gear